Come and meet us

 If you are

-A-Level and BTEC National: Diploma/Extended Certificate in an Engineering subject and A2 Mathematics at Grade E (or AS/Core Mathematics at Grade B) if Mathematics units for the BTEC National are not included.
+• A Level and BTEC National: Diploma/Extended Certificate in an Engineering subject and A Level Mathematics (or AS/Core Mathematics at Grade B) if Mathematics units for the BTEC National are not included.

-A-Level and BTEC National: Diploma/Extended Certificate in Applied Science and A2 Mathematics at Grade E (or AS/Core Mathematics at Grade B).
+• A Level and BTEC National: Diploma/Extended Certificate in Applied Science and A Level Mathematics (or AS/Core Mathematics at Grade B).

 We make Contextual offers to this programme.
 Applicants that meet specific eligibility criteria will be made a contextual offer with a reduced tariff of up to 16 UCAS Tariff points.
 Other entry requirements such as GCSEs, Interview, etc., will still need to be met.
 For further information, please see our Contextual Admissions policy.